- About Us

-The Rome Prize is awarded annually to emerging artists and scholars in the early or middle stages of their careers who represent the highest standards of excellence in the arts and humanities, and from the following disciplines: Architecture, Design, Historic Preservation and Conservation, Landscape Architecture, Literature (awarded only by nomination through the American Academy of Arts and Letters), Musical Composition, Visual Arts, Ancient Studies, Medieval Studies, Renaissance and Early Modern Studies and Modern Italian Studies.
-Recipients are invited to Rome for 6 months or 11 months to immerse themselves in the academy community where they will expand their professional, artistic, or scholarly pursuits, drawing on their colleagues’ erudition and experience and on the inestimable resources of Italy, Europe, the Mediterranean and the academy.
+The Rome Prize is awarded to support innovative and cross-disciplinary work in the arts and humanities from the following disciplines: Architecture, Design, Historic Preservation and Conservation, Landscape Architecture, Literature, Musical Composition, Visual Arts, Ancient Studies, Medieval Studies, Renaissance and Early Modern Studies and Modern Italian Studies.
+Recipients are invited to Rome for 5 months or 11 months to immerse themselves in the academy community where they will expand their professional, artistic, or scholarly pursuits, drawing on their colleagues’ erudition and experience and on the inestimable resources of Italy, Europe, the Mediterranean and the academy.
 Each Rome Prize winner is provided with a stipend, meals, a bedroom with private bath, and a study or studio.
 (Those with children under 18 live in partially subsidized apartments nearby.)
 (The National Endowment for the Humanities supports the Rome Prize competition.)

-The American Antiquarian Society offers three broad categories of visiting research fellowships, with tenures ranging from one to 12 months, to enable scholars, advance graduate students and others to spend an uninterrupted block of time doing research in the AAS library on their projects and discussing their work with others.
-Categories are: Long-Term Visiting Academic Research Fellowship (for scholars beyond doctorate; $4,200/month stipend), Short-Term Visiting Academic Research Fellowships (for Ph.D. holders and candidates engaged in dissertation research; $1,850/month stipend) and Fellowships for Creative and Performing Artists and Writers (maximum stipend of $1,850/month).
+The American Antiquarian Society offers three broad categories of visiting research fellowships, with tenures ranging from one to 12 months, to enable academic and independent scholars and advanced graduate students to spend an uninterrupted block of time doing research in the AAS library.
+Categories are: Long-Term Visiting Academic Research Fellowship, Short-Term Visiting Academic Research Fellowships and Fellowships for Creative and Performing Artists and Writers.

 The school is a century-old research and training institution for classicists and classical archaeologists in the United States and Canada that provides an advanced graduate program with extensive travel within Greece.
-It offers 13 full pre-doctoral fellowships for the ASCSA Regular academic program, and 9 full fellowships and several partial grants for advanced graduate students to conduct research at the school (fellowships provide a stipend of $11,500 plus room and board on the school grounds and waiver of school fees; Regular Member fellowships are awarded for the entire nine-month program).
-School features include: two world-class libraries in Athens, teacher-student ratio of 1:5, two major excavations and related study centers in Ancient Corinth and in the Athenian Agora, an archaeological research laboratory, volunteer summer program to dig at the excavations in the Athenian Agora, two intensive six-week summer sessions, and collaborative research with other overseas research centers in the Mediterranean region.
+It offers up to 12 full pre-doctoral fellowships for the ASCSA Regular academic program, and 7 full fellowships and several partial grants for advanced graduate students to conduct research at the school.
+Facilities include two major libraries, a scientific laboratory, extensive archives, two excavation study centers at the Athenian Agora and Corinth, and a residence hall in central Athens providing room and board.

 The Burroughs Wellcome Fund’s Career Awards for Medical Scientists (CAMS) addresses the on-going problem of increasing the number of physician scientists and keeping them in research.
-By providing funding to help bridge the gap between the postdoctoral and early faculty years, BWF hopes to bolster the careers of the most promising up and coming scientists.
-Five-year $700,000 awards for physician-scientists bridge advanced postdoctoral/fellowship training and the early years of faculty service.
-Proposals must be in the areas of basic biomedical, disease-oriented, translational, or molecular, genetic, or pharmacological epidemiology research.
-Proposals in the area of epidemiology should contact BWF to determine their eligibility.
-Proposals in health service research or involving large-scale clinical trials are ineligible.
-Awards are made to degree granting institutions in the U.S. or Canada on behalf of the awardee.
+By providing funding to help bridge the gap between the advanced postdoctoral/fellowship training and the early years of faculty service, BWF hopes to bolster the careers of the most promising up and coming scientists.
+This highly competitive program provides $700,000 awards over five years for physician-scientists who are committed to an academic career.
+Proposals must be in the area of basic biomedical, disease-oriented, or translational research.
+Proposals in health services research or involving large-scale clinical trials are ineligible.

 The Center for Advanced Study in the Visual Arts, located in the East Building at the National Gallery of Art, is a research institute that fosters study of the production, use, and cultural meaning of art, artifacts, architecture, and urbanism, from prehistoric times to the present.
 Founded in 1979, the Center encourages a variety of approaches by historians, critics, and theorists of art, as well as by scholars in related disciplines of the humanities and social sciences.
 The resident community of scholars consists of the Samuel H. Kress Professor, the A.W.
 Mellon Lecturer in the Fine Arts, and approximately 20 fellows at any one time, including senior fellows, visiting senior fellows, research associates, postdoctoral curatorial fellows, and pre-doctoral fellows.
 A senior fellowship award is normally limited to one-half of the applicant’s salary, up to a maximum of $50,000, depending on individual circumstances, plus allowances for photography and for travel to a professional meeting.
 The A.W.
 Mellon Postdoctoral Fellowship award is $50,000 per year, with additional support for relocation to Washington, travel related to research, and photography.
 The Center also awards up to 12 short-term (up to 60 days) Paul Mellon and Ailsa Mellon Bruce Visiting Senior Fellowships annually.